karlstav/cava/README.md

     method = pipewire

 The default source is `default` and will most likely be your mic.
-If you run wireplubmer use `wpctl` to get the `object.path` or `object.serial` of the desired device to visualize.
+If you run wireplumber use `wpctl` to get the `object.path` or `object.serial` of the desired device to visualize.

 e.g.